Gi60s/openapi-enforcer/docs/components/schema.md

 - *options* - The random value generation options.
 Parameter is optional.

-    - *options.additionalPropertiesPossibility* - A number between `0` and `1` that signifies the posibility of additional properties being added to objects that allow them.
+    - *options.additionalPropertiesPossibility* - A number between `0` and `1` that signifies the possibility of additional properties being added to objects that allow them.
 In cases where the definition's `minProperties` has not been reached or if a property is required but not defined as a known property then that additional property will be added, regardless of the `additionalPropertiesPossibility` value.
 Defaults to `0`.

     - *options.arrayVariation* - The maximum random array size.
 This value will be overwritten if the schema defines `minItems` or `maxItems`.
 Defaults to `4`.

     - *options.copy* - Whether the passed in value should be copied (`true`) or mutated (`false`).
 Defaults to `false`.

-    - *options.defaultPossibility* - A number between `0` and `1` that signifies the posibility of a default value being used when on exists.
+    - *options.defaultPossibility* - A number between `0` and `1` that signifies the possibility of a default value being used when on exists.
 Defaults to `0.25`.

-    - *options.definedPropertyPossibility* - A number between `0` and `1` that signifies the posibility of setting a value for an object with a defined property.
+    - *options.definedPropertyPossibility* - A number between `0` and `1` that signifies the possibility of setting a value for an object with a defined property.
 If the property is required then the random value will be set regardless of the `defaultPossibility` value.
 Defaults to `0.80`.

     - *options.maxDepth* - How deep to build a random object or array.
 Defaults to `10`.